 Complications of influenza are pneumonia, bronchitis and ear infections.
 Complications are more likely in pregnant women, persons with asthma and other chronic medical conditions, children and the elderly.

 The influenza virus is very contagious, and spreads easily from person to person.
-It can be treated with specific antiviral medications, but the medicine is only effective if started in the first 2 days of symptoms.
-However, most healthy young adults recover without any treatment other than those for relief of symptoms.
+There are antiviral medications that can be taken to decrease symptoms and shorten the course, but these are only effective if started in the first two days of symptoms.
+Most healthy young adults recover without any treatment other than those for relief of symptoms.
 The best way to prevent the flu is by getting vaccinated (the flu shot) each year.

 The symptoms of the flu usually improve after 4-5 days, but may take up to 2 weeks to completely resolve.